Paul-Dempsey/pachde1/README.md

 ## info

-Status: Text editing,and options NYI.
+_Status_: Text editing,and options NYI.

 Resizable panel with editable text and light and dark themes.